mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - **Team & project management**
 	- Ran today's team meeting
 	- 1:1 with Pavish
+	- Augmented and posted team meeting notes on the wiki
+	- Sent a summary with action items out to the team
 - **Comms**
 	- Triaged GitHub and email
 	- Responded to pending emails